zjowowen/GenerativeRL_Preview/grl_pipelines/benchmark/README.md

     gp_pipeline(config)
 ```

-For evaluation performance, youhave to register the environment in the `gym` library.
+For performance evaluation, youhave to register the environment in the `gym` library.
 You can refer to the [gym documentation](https://www.gymlibrary.dev/) for more information.